donlnz/simple-osr-ruleset/Death and Pain.md

 ## Fatigue
 Fatigue is a catch-all system for representing exhaustion, starvation, dehydration and certain effects of disease or injury.
 Characters gain fatigue e.g. through exherting themselves in a forced march or eating or drinking sufficiently.

-* When performing a forced march (moving up to 2 additional hexes in a day), characters must perform a CON ability test for each extra hex traversed.
-For each failed CON check, a character gains 1 level of fatigue.
+* When performing a forced march (moving up to 2 additional hexes in a day), characters must perform a FORT saving throw for each extra hex traversed.
+For each failed saving throw, a character gains 1 level of fatigue.
 A character cannot begin a forced march if they already have any levels of fatigue.
 * If a character does not eat food in a day, they gain X levels of fatigue, where X is the number of days since they last ate.
 For example, not eating for one day incurs 1 level of fatigue, whereas not eating for two consecutive days incurs 3 levels of fatigue (1 level of fatigue for the first day, and 2 levels for the second day).
 * If a character does not drink water in a day, they gain 2X levels of fatigue, where X is the number of days since they last drank water.
+* If a character does not sleep for 8 hours (2 watches) in a night, they gain 1 level of fatigue per 4 hours of missed sleep.

 A character with any levels of fatigue:
 * Cannot begin a forced march.